BadrChoubai/CS1/README.md

 # Metropolitan State University of Denver - Computer Science I

-Professor: Dr. Gurka \
-Programming Language: Java \
+Programming Languages: Java, Python, JavaScript, Ruby  \
-Description: This repo contains the source code and documentation related to my CS1 coursework at MSU: Denver, extra material on things I'm interested in practicing such as Algorithms and Data Structures, and solutions for problems that are given during class.
+Description: This repository contains source code for various homeworks given throughout my Computer Science I course at MSU: Denver.
+The solutions were originally done in Java and I am personally taking the time to re-write them in more preffered languages.

 ---